 Can I help you?

 I work in different ways with different people – from very intense bursts where we meet every week and work on a specific task or goal, to ongoing relationships where we have monthly sessions to refine and adapt.
-I can work with teams, or prepare you for a big public engagement.
+I can work with teams, or prepare you for a big public engagement, or I can be a life coach and work with you on finding the right balance in your everyday life.
 I work in French and English, in person or via Zoom.
 I can help you think about work problems, or life concerns, or a bit of both.

 Expect our sessions to be peppered with movie, TV and pop culture references.
 What would Beyonce do? is a genuine strategic question that I ask regularly.